CloudLabsAI-Azure/azure-ai-agents-labs/lab-2.md

    ![](./media/lab1-24.png)

-1. Run the each cell and observe the output and finally see the output.
+1. Run the each cell and observe the output.

    ![](./media/lab2-26.png)